Rev. Thom Belote has served as minister of The Community Church of Chapel Hill Unitarian Universalist, since 2014.

 Thom is a lifelong Unitarian Universalist.
 He was born and raised in a small town in the Boston suburbs.
 Thom first experienced a call to the ministry at age 15 as a member of his high school youth group.

-Thom’s wife Anne works as an Executive Assistant at UNC-Chapel Hill.
-Their daughter, Lydia, is in elementary school.
-In addition to being a minister and a dad, Thom reads fiction, nonfiction, and poetry, participates in justice work in the community, and loves working out at CrossFit Homeward.
+In addition to being a minister, Thom reads fiction, nonfiction, and poetry, participates in justice work in the community, and loves working out at CrossFit Homeward.

 Parish Minister, The Community Church of Chapel Hill, UU, 2014-present